 One of the most common questions I see on ASP.NET forums relates to sending E-Mail.
 I have addressed many of those issues already, so I wont get into how to send E-Mail from an ASP.NET web site.

-This week I have been working on testing applications and had a chance to meet Donovan Brown of Notion Solutions.
+This week I have been working on testing applications and had a chance to meet Donovan Brown, now with Microsoft.
 Donovan is all about testing and has some fantastic tools to test all aspects of applications and is a Team System freak!!
 This afternoon I was having a great conversation when he mentions he created a little SMTP server to test E-Mail functionality called Neptune.

 All you need to do is download Neptune from Donovan's Blog, run the installer and then run Neptune whenever you need an SMTP server to receive E-Mail sent from your application.